raincuhh/NovelView/README.md

 ## Project Structure

--  `web/`: Contains the web application built with Next.js.
+-  `web/`: Contains the web application.
 -  `core/`: main application, Desktop, Android, and ios built on top of Tauri.

 ## Contributing